A reflection on Luke 8:16-18

 God’s Light shines through the evangelist.

 Whoever has “ears to hear” and listens attentively will understand and perceive more.
 Hidden mysteries wrapped in parables will gradually come to light.
+But those who shut their ears and eyes to the light darken in degrees by eclipsing the Son.

 As the sun pierces through clouds and mist,